MarcusVynicius1/testes_automatizados/anotacoes.md

 git pull ; git add . ; git commit -m 'alteracoes feitas' ; git push

 instalar extensao "Rest Client" no VSCode

+== Testes ==============================

+$ npm install -D jest @types/jest ts-jest

+$ npx jest --init

+The following questions will help Jest to create a suitable configuration for your project

+✔ Would you like to use Jest when running "test" script in "package.json"? … yes ✔ Would you like to use Typescript for the configuration file? … no ✔ Choose the test environment that will be used for testing › node ✔ Do you want Jest to add coverage reports? … yes
+✔ Which provider should be used to instrument code for coverage? › babel ✔ Automatically clear mock calls, instances, contexts and results before every test? … yes